LucientZ/browser-boy/README.md

-# browser-boy
+# Browser Boy

 An attempt at creating a gameboy emulator in a browser.
-This is possibly the worst idea I've ever had in my life.